NinevaStudios/nineva-docs/docs/godot-plugins/android-goodies-godot.md

 # The technology of the current battery.
 func get_battery_technology() -> String

-# The current battery temperature in the tenth parts of a Celcius degree.
+# The current battery temperature in the tenth parts of a Celsius degree.
 func get_battery_temperature() -> int

 # The current battery voltage level in milli-volts.